 BankMobile Fee Schedule

-Approval for special circumstance refunds must be obtained from the chief student services officer.
+Approval for special circumstance refunds must be obtained from the Dean of Student Services.
 In special circumstances, a student may request to be dropped from all courses after the official add/drop period for one of the following reasons and receive a refund (if applicable) of tuition and net fees (except fees for instruments, tools, or uniform costs):

 NOTE: If the student requesting the special circumstances drop has paid for their current courses with financial aid, the student must pay back the financial aid that was received.
 The special circumstances process does not grant forgiveness for federal Title IV financial aid funds.